NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_VirtualPTDF_matrix.md

 ## `VirtualPTDF` with distributed slack bus

 As for the `PTDF` matrix, here too each row can be evaluated considering distibuted slack buses.
-A vecotr of type `Vector{Float64}` is defined, specifying the weights for each bus of the system.
+A vector of type `Vector{Float64}` is defined, specifying the weights for each bus of the system.

 ``` @repl tutorial_VirtualPTDF_matrix
 # smaller system for the next examples